Dyed Stones - Agate, Howlite, Quartz and More

 Recognizing Dyed Tumbled Stones

-Although most dyed stones are easily recognized, experienced persons can be fooled when the color is closely matched to a natural material.
+Although most dyed stones are easily recognized using the information above, experienced persons can be fooled when the color is closely matched to a natural material.
 The first specimens of dyed howlite produced were a beautiful turquoise blue color.
 Lots of smart people thought they were genuine turquoise.
-Lots of people are still fooled by dyed howlite!
+Lots of smart people are still fooled by dyed howlite!
 It is often sold without any effort to inform the consumer.

 Informing Potential Customers